ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

          * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.
          * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
          * [Protocol](Protocol.md) - A plan specification which has sufficient level of detail and quantitative information to communicate it between investigation agents, so that different investigation agents will reliably be able to independently reproduce the process.
-             * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) - Information about the library preparation of an Experiment.
+             * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) - Information about the library preparation of an sequencing experiment.
              * [SequencingProtocol](SequencingProtocol.md) - Information about the sequencing of a sample.
          * [Publication](Publication.md) - The Publication entity represents a publication.
 While a publication can be any article that is published, the minimum expectation is that the publication has a valid DOI.
      * [MaterialEntity](MaterialEntity.md) - A material entity is a physical entity that is spatially extended, exists as a whole at any point in time and has mass.